YehLi/xmodaler/docs/tutorials/write_models.md

 ## Register New Components
 For common concepts that users often want to customize, such as “encoder/decoder”, “layers”, we provide a registration mechanism for users to inject custom implementation that will be immediately available to use in config files.

-For example, to add a new encoder, import this code in your code:
+For example, to add a new encoder to `xmodaler/modeling/encoder`, import this code in your code:
 ```
 from xmodaler.modeling.encoder.build import ENCODER_REGISTRY